astronomer/airflow-guides/guides/scheduling-in-airflow.md

 In the sections below, we'll walk through how to use the `schedule` parameter or timetables to schedule your DAG.

-## Schedule interval
+## Basic schedules

 For pipelines with basic schedules, you can define a `schedule` in your DAG.
-For versions of Airflow prior to 2.2, this (with the parameter being named `schedule_interval`) is the *only* mechanism for defining a DAG's schedule.

-### Setting a schedule interval
+### Setting a basic schedule

 #### Cron expression